Larsende/Agility2020-AS3/class1/module1/module04.rst

         }
         }

 #.
 Click on ``Send``.
 Look at the results of the POST and make sure you recieve a result of 200.

+#.
+Look at the BIG-IP configuration and select Local Traffic and Virtual Servers.
+Select the ``Sample_04`` partition.

+#.
+Select the serviceMain virtual server and then go to the Security tab and see the test-policy applied to the virtual server.

+  ..image:: /_static/lab3-waf-onbox.png

+#.
+You can also open a tab and browse to ``https://10.1.20.103``.
+We have now deployed the hackazon application with a WAF policy in learning mode.

 WAF policy in source repository
 -------------------------------